jhayer/baargin/README.md

 ```

+# Parameters

-## Parameters
+## Mandatory

-For running the workflow needs 3 main parameters:
+For running the workflow you need 3 mandatory parameters:
 1. the input datasets: 3 possible inputs:
-  - directory containing paired-end short reads (Illumina type)
+  - directory containing paired-end short reads (Illumina type): path to provide with the parameter `--illumina`
+OR
-  - directory containing already assembled contigs/scaffolds
+  - directory containing already assembled contigs/scaffolds: path to provide with the parameter `--contigs`
+OR
   - an index CSV file indicating path to short reads and long reads; for hybrid input requiring Unicycler hybrid assembly.
-  The CSV index file should look as below and must include the columns headers:
+  The CSV index file is provided with the parameter `--hybrid_index ` and should look as below and must include the columns headers:

 ```
 sampleID,read1,read2,ont